bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 ## Parentheses

 Parentheses after the exported function's name are mandatory.
 The presence of the parenthesis `()` signifies function invocation, as opposed to the function name just being referenced.
-If your function takes a string argument, ensure that you envelop your string in double quotes (**inside the parentheses**).
+If your function takes a string argument, ensure that you contain your string in double quotes (inside the parentheses).
 For example:

 ```console
 $ wasmtime run --invoke 'initialize("hello")' foo.wasm
 ```

-If your exported function takes more than one argument, you will need to separate each argument with a single comma `,` as shown below:
+If your exported function takes more than one argument, ensure that each argument is separated using a single comma `,` as shown below:

 ```console
 $ wasmtime run --invoke 'initialize("Pi", 3.14)' foo.wasm
 $ wasmtime run --invoke 'add(1, 2)' foo.wasm
 ```

-# Conclusion

-## Wasm Modules vs. Wasm Components
+## Recap: Wasm Modules versus Wasm Components

 Let's wrap this article up with a recap to crystallize your knowledge.